poetic/drupal-clutch/README.md

 ## Usage
-Recommend to use with [Nebula](https://github.com/poetic/nebula) and [Composer template for Drupal Projects](https://github.com/poetic/drupal-project) to install Drupal 8 site.
+We recommend you use [Nebula](https://github.com/poetic/nebula) and [Composer template for Drupal Projects](https://github.com/poetic/drupal-project) to install your Drupal 8 site.

-Assume you already installed Nebula and had a site called drupal.local
+Assuming you already installed Nebula and had a site called drupal.local:

-Download zip file from Webflow and put it inside drupal/web.
-At this point, zip file should contain html files with [data attributes](#data-attribute-instruction).
+Download the zip file from Webflow and put it inside drupal/web.
+At this point, the zip file should contain html files with [data attributes](#data-attribute-instruction).

 Go to nebula root level and follow these steps